captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 You OK baby?
 ---
-wanna go home and rest.
----
 ## CHERYL:
 Maybe you’ve had enough for today
 ---
-maybe you
+maybe you wanna go home and rest.
 ---
 ## LISSETTE:
 Not tired.